 How can I properly freeze meat without affecting the eating experience?

 To avoid the loss of fluid and ultimately; taste and tenderness, you can try and ‘blast freeze’ meat in the freezer.
-This can be done by creating as much room around the meat itself, so the cold air can quickly freeze the meat.
+This can be done by creating as much room around the meat itself, so the cold air can quickly surround and freeze the meat with the available surface area.
 The less room there is in the freezer itself, the slower the freezing process and the more likely for the meat fibers to break apart.